awslabs/aws-glue-blueprint-libs/README.md

 * Partitioning: This blueprint creates a partitioning job that places output files into partitions based on specific partition keys.

+* Importing an AWS Glue table into a Lake Formation governed table: This blueprint imports a Glue Catalog table into a Lake Formation governed table.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.